 JDRDC operates four residential facilities housing five programs that provide a safe, stable, and structured environment for youth awaiting court processing or receiving treatment services.
 The Juvenile Detention Center (JDC) serves pre-dispositional and post-dispositional youth with serious criminal charges that require a secure placement.
-Shelter Care (formerly Shelter Care II) serves youth with less serious charges, but still require an out-of-home placement.
+Shelter Care serves youth with less serious charges, but still require an out-of-home placement.
 Both facilities provide counseling stabilization, mental health services, medical services, and on-site schools.

 In addition, JDRDC operates three treatment programs for post-dispositional youth providing intensive individual, group, and family counseling services as well as educational programming.
-Stepping Stones is a 16-bed group home serving adolescent males and the Foundations Program is a 12-bed facility serving adolescent females with long-term treatment needs and their families.
-The Beta Program located at the JDC is a post-dispositional 11-bed sentencing/treatment program for court-involved male youth requiring incarceration and treatment services.
+Stepping Stones, located at the JDC, is a 12-bed group home serving adolescent males.
+The Foundations Program is a 12-bed facility serving adolescent females with long-term treatment needs and their families.
+The Beta Program, located at the JDC, is a post-dispositional 11-bed sentencing/treatment program for court-involved youth (primarily male) requiring incarceration and treatment services.
 Beta is a 12-month program with six months of confinement and six months of community supervision.